- Buyer's Guide

 |56%||of lubrication professionals use columnar sight glasses most frequently in their plant, according to a recent poll at machinerylubrication.com|

 It’s not enough just to put a sight glass on a machine and walk away.
 These devices should be monitored.
 They are windows into what is happening with your oil and can give you a first-hand account of any problems that are occurring.
 Things like water contamination, oxidation and low oil levels can all be diagnosed quickly when these accessories are used properly.
-Being proactive and properly equipping components with a sight glass can provide peace of mind that both the oil and machines are healthy.
+Being proactive and properly equipping components with an oil sight glass can provide peace of mind that both the oil and machines are healthy.